ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

      * Different OS + Local runs fit together
      * Shippable is just a wrapper, all logic in ansible-tets

+   * Duration

-   * Duration: Tracking of Python imports
+     * Tracking of Python imports
+     * No need to run integration tests on RST changes

    * Code coverage is ~1.5 - 3x as slow (integration - Unit tests)

 Types of tests